 - employee hiring

-Examples Of Functional Experts
+Examples Of A Functional Expertise

-As industries advance, we can find functional experts in every line of work, not just HR.
+As industries advance, we can find experts in every line of work, not just HR.
 Here are a few examples we see in contemporary companies:

 We’ve mentioned robotics and its role in the capital goods field (as well as other manufacturing processes).
 Robotics experts are those people who are responsible for handling solely the robotics aspects of a manufacturing line because they are especially knowledgeable in the field.